Photo Astrid Baerndal

 What are the health & safety issues?

 There are relatively few materials commonly used for mouldmaking and casting that pose serious health & safety issues, but those that do need special measures.
 Polyester resin for example should never be used in the home because firstly the build-up of styrene emissions is harmful and secondly the catalyst (MEKP methyl ethyl ketone peroxide) is highly flammable and even explosive!.
-The clear version of polyurethane resin (different from the standard opaque versions) should not even be considered!
+The clear version of polyurethane resin (different from the standard opaque versions) is a similar health hazard!
 Dust-masks should be worn whenever handling large amounts of plaster or any other substance, such as a filler, which becomes easily airborne.
-Good ventilation is essential to dissipate the vapour from solvents such as white spirit or acetone, which are of course also flammable.
+Good ventilation is essential to dissipate the vapour from solvents such as white spirit or acetone, which are of course flammable but can also cause headaches/dizziness.
 It is essential to read and act upon the MSDS (Material Safety Data Sheet) for any material you are using.
 Nowadays one never receives this sheet automatically with the product, but it can be downloaded from either the manufacturer’s or the supplier’s website.

 How should you start?